We all have them: thoughts, beliefs that are holding us back. That, instead of helping us evolve and improve, they are a hindrance.

 I have turned this into my defence mechanism

-And, somehow, I have turned this into my defence mechanism.
+And, somehow, I have turned this into my defense mechanism.
 I just kept on telling myself that I am chaotic, so I have an excuse.
 I carried on like this.

 Now going back to the limiting beliefs, here are some of the most recurring beliefs mumpreneurs keep on having: